 We look forward to receiving your application!

-Participation on UFirst is not a guarantee of a place at DCU.
-However, if you successfully complete the programme, we hope that the skills you gain and experiences you have during your time on UFirst will support and enable you to progress to 3rd level.
-Participants will be given information and support in applying to the CAO, completing HEAR/DARE applications and Grant applications as part of the programme.
+- Participation on UFirst does not guarantee a place at DCU but we hope that the skills you gain and experiences you acquire while on UFirst will enable you to progress to 3rd level

 CPD for Teachers